ICAP

 AC-28 - Mitotic chromosomal

-Previous Nomenclature chromosome coat protein, dividing cell antigen, mitotic chromosome autoantigen (MCA)
+Previous Nomenclature Chromosome coat protein, dividing cell antigen, mitotic chromosome autoantigen (MCA)

-Description Punctate coloration of chromosomes in pro- and metaphase with no staining of interphase cells.
+Description Punctate coloration of chromosomes in pro- and metaphase with no staining of interphase cells

-Antigen Association modified histone H3, MCA-1
+Antigen Association Modified histone H3, MCA1, MCA5, and DCA

 Clinical Relevance